qaul/qaul.net/docs/contributors/src/technical/index.md

 # Technical Documentation

-Welcome to the qaul.net technical documentation!
+This is an introductory chapter into the technical layers of qaul.net!

-This section is aimed at two different types of people:
+It is aimed at two different types of people:

-1. People wanting to contribute to qaul.net and it's libraries
+1. People wanting to contribute to the qaul.net core
-2. People wanting to write their own apps for a qaul network
+2. People wanting to write apps for a qaul network

-This page will offer a short introduction to the project structure to get you started.
-On each section in this document there are pages and chapters that go into more detail than is required here.
+Before getting started, we need to cover a few basics in project structure.
+Each section in this document has it's own sub-chapter that will go into more details.

 ## Introduction

 Fundamentally, qaul.net is a highly distributed system.
-As such, it is not accountable to a single set of rules across all devices that are part of this system.
+It is not accountable to a single set of rules across all devices that are part of this system.
 It is important to make the distinction between "qaul.net", the application, "qaul network", the distributed network of devices, and other components provided by the project that can be used to write decentralised applications.

-The primary component in this ecosystem is called libqaul.
-It provides an abstraction layer for a distributed network of devices, the users that interact with each other and the messages and data that can be exchanged.
-The API of this library is called the "service API" in other parts of the docs.
+The primary component in this ecosystem is called `libqaul`.
+It provides an abstraction layer for a distributed network of devices, user profiles that interact with each other, and the messages and data that are exchanged.
+The API of this library is called the "libqaul service API" in other parts of the docs.
+An application written to use `libqaul` is called a "service".

+A service provicdes more specific functionality.
+Not all services are user-facing.
+For example, a service can provide an easy interface to send rich-payload messages, that operates on a higher level than the libqaul service API.
+Other services can then depend on this high-level API.

-Built on top of it are services (or apps), that provide more specific functionality, such as text messaging or file sharing.  qaul.net (the app) is merely a GUI and collection of a few different services all running on the same libqaul instance on one device.
+qaul.net (the app bundle) is primarily a GUI for a collection of services, that all run on the same libqaul instance under the hood.

+Unless otherwise stated, all code is written in Rust.

 ## Layers

-The following sections will outline the different layers present in qaul.net (the application), then there are pages for more details on how to interact with each of these layers.
+The qaul.net stack is heavily abstracted into layers to keep logic simple on each layer.
+No layer should have to care about data that is not meant to be consumed by it.

+- **User Interfaces**: users interact with these clients
+- **RPC broker**: allows remote clients to connect to the same daemon, without having to bundle their own libraries.
+- **App services**: a set of services that provide user-facing functionality (text messaging, file sharing, ...)
+- **Core services**: utility services that extend the `libqaul` API
+- **libqaul**: primary user profile, and database handler
+- **ratman**: decentralised packet router, responsible for dispatching and receiving messages.
+- **Network Modules**: driver plugins for `ratman` that implement the actual wire-formats for networking
+- **Platform Support**: os-specific utilities and tools

 ### Services & apps

-As mentioned in the introduction it is possible to build applications (or "services") with libqaul, that can interact with each other on a distributed network.
-These services provide high level functionality such as sending text messages, a collaborative public feed (similar to mastodon), and voice calls.
+A service (app) provides it's own API to clients, either via native bindings, or via the common rpc-broker system.
 Following is a list of all the services that come bundled in qaul.net by default (more details [here][services]).

 - feed
 - messages